Actively Recruiting

 - Known allergy or hypersensitivity to eszopiclone

-- History of complex sleep behaviors such as parasomnias
+- History of complex sleep behaviors such as parasomnias (NREM or REM)

-- History of sleep-walking, sleep-driving, or other activities while not fully awake
+- History of sleepwalking, sleep-driving, or other activities while not fully awake

 AI-Screening